 What types of medical alert buttons are available?

-When you order our advanced or cellular system, you’ll have the choice between a necklace or wristband style help button.
+When you order our Home Alert System, you’ll have the choice between a necklace or wristband style help button.
 Both buttons are fully waterproof and can be worn in the shower or tub.
 Your order comes standard with (1) button.
 To get an additional, you’d pay a one-time fee.
 If you choose to add fall detection to your order, you will get (1) fall detect necklace.
 Fall detect help buttons are only available to be worn around your neck.